nhatanh-zen8/presentation/generics/generics.md

   possible to add 2 `USD` to 1000 `VND`, because they don't share the same unit, and you'd probably have to convert that 2 `USD` to equivalent value in `VND` first.

-- While we can use another field in the `Money` class to tag each `Money` value with a particular `Currency`, that incurs non trivial runtime overhead, and most importantly the programmers must be mindful of checking that tag at runtime to for example prevent adding 1000 `VND` to 3 `USD` to obtain 1003 of ... something invalid, because otherwise there really aren't anything to prevent such operations.
+- While we can use another field in the `Money` class to tag each `Money` value with a particular `Currency`, this incurs non trivial runtime overhead, and most importantly the programmer must be mindful of checking that tag at runtime to, for example, prevent adding 1000 `VND` to 3 `USD` to obtain 1003 of ... something invalid, because otherwise there really aren't anything to prevent such operations.
 It's a win to have compilers able to automatically check these kinds of thing for you instead.

 ## Bounds/Contraints
 - Sometimes the universal restriction of parametricity can be too stricted, and we might need to be able to do more interesting